salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 # summary

 Deploy metadata in source format to an org from your local project.
+Returns a deployment id that you can use to resume a deployment at a later time.

 # description